VerifyTests/Verify.Assertions/readme.md

 ## Usage

-Once enable, any assertion library can be used:
+Once enable, any assertion library can be used.

+The below examples are simplistic for illustrating the usage.
+In a real world scenario, if data structures being verified are small and simple, the the assertion can happen before or after the the Verify with no need to assert during serialization.

 ### [Xunit](https://xunit.net/)